tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 BANG!
 BANG!
 BANG!

-“ALRIGHT, I’M LEAVING!!!”
+“ALRIGHT, ALRIGHT, I’M LEAVING!!!”

-I threw the door open and found myself face to face with an elderly man leaning over his walker.
-He clutched his crotch as a wet stain spread across.
+I threw the door open and found myself face to face with a disgruntled elderly man.

-“Sorry, man,” I muttered.
-“Here.
-Let me help you.”
+“Sorry.
+All yours,” I muttered.

 I slumped back into the car and clawed at my side.
 The burns were tap-dancing on my nerve endings.
 The itch and pain, searing.
 Reminded me of the time I had gotten Shingles a few years back.
 Dreadful condition.
 Started out like a few tiny mosquito bites and ended up a vicious beast that ravaged the left side of my body.
 It culminated in white-hot needles of pain, stabbing and tasing me at their whim.
 I’d be damned if I was gonna go through that again.

 Knox watched me scratching with a curious gaze.
 It was almost as if he could feel my pain.
 A year prior, he had run through a patch of poison ivy.
 I had taken him to the vet, who gave him a cream.